-In May 2018 an old man was admitted in Mount Sinai Hospital, Brooklyn branch for abdominal surgery.
+In May 2018 an old man was admitted to Mount Sinai Hospital, Brooklyn branch for abdominal surgery.
 Upon testing it was revealed that he had been infected with a deadly, mysterious germ that had just been discovered and he was isolated in the ICU- Intensive Care Unit.

-This germ, Candida auris preys on people with a weak immune system, and is gradually spreading across the globe.
-In the past 5 years, an ICU unit was shut down at the British Medical Center, swept through a Spanish hospital, and a neonatal unit in Venezuela was hit and crept in to South Africa and Pakistan.
+This germ, Candida Auris preys on people with a weak immune system and is gradually spreading across the globe.
+In the past 5 years, an ICU unit was shut down at the British Medical Center, swept through a Spanish hospital, and a neonatal unit in Venezuela was hit and crept into South Africa and Pakistan.

-Candida auris has forced the US federal centers for disease control to label it as an “urgent threat” after it hit New Jersey, Illinois and New York.
+Candida Auris has forced the US federal centers for disease control to label it as an “urgent threat” after it hit New Jersey, Illinois, and New York.